ANZCOR Guidelines

 arrow icon

 If a person with diabetes has a diabetes management plan, then that plan should be followed.
-If a person with diabetes reports low blood glucose level or exhibits symptoms or signs of hypoglycaemia:
+If a person with diabetes reports low blood glucose or exhibits symptoms or signs of hypoglycaemia:

-• Stop any exercise, rest and reassure;
+• Stop any exercise, rest and reassure.

 • Skittles® (20 to 25 candies)

-• Monitor for improvement.
-Resolution of symptoms would be expected within 15 minutes.
+• Monitor for improvement – resolution of symptoms would be expected within 15 minutes.

-If symptoms or signs of hypoglycaemia persist after 10 to15 minutes, and the person is still able to follow simple commands and swallow safely, administer a further 4 x 4g glucose tablets or alternatives as listed above.
-Once recovered, give a snack with longer acting carbohydrate, for example: 1 slice of bread OR 1 glass of milk OR 1 piece of fruit OR 2 to3 pieces of dried fruit OR 1 snack size tub of yoghurt (not diet or ‘sugar free’ yogurt).
+• Once recovered, give a snack with longer acting carbohydrate, for example: 1 slice of bread / sandwich OR 1 glass of milk OR 1 piece of fruit OR 2-3 pieces of dried fruit OR 1 snack size tub of yoghurt (not diet or ‘sugar free’ yogurt).
 If it is a usual meal time, then eat that meal.

 Insulin Pumps